HRouhani/Cyber-Defense-Tools/Cloud/aws/kubernetes-EKS/Guide.md

-** Option 2:  What if the cluster already deployed **
+** Option 2: Solve for an Existing Cluster (Manual Steps) **

-If the EKS cluster already exist, we can follow these steps to get ReadOnly or Admin Access to the cluster.
-To solve this issue, we need to add our SSO IAM role as a read-only (if needed Admin access) user via EKS Access Entries.
+For already-deployed clusters, use AWS CLI to add your SSO role.
+These steps grant read-only access by default (using AmazonEKSViewPolicy for viewing resources like pods/nodes without edits).
+Adjust for admin or namespace-specific as noted.

 1. Retrieve Our SSO IAM Role ARN